Splinter7149/Extract-textbook-from-Campion-textbook-online/README.md

 10. Open and enter code `*{ scrollbar-width: none }` and save, this removes the scrollbar as it impacts the performance of the screen capture auto cropping
 11. Back to `about:proflies` and press restart normally
 12. This can be easily reverted by deleting all these newly created files and diabling step 4 here
+13. In Firefox settings > General > Enable `Always ask you where to save files` and for `What should Firefox do with other files?` tick `Save files`

 ### Website Config
 Can be skipped if this is being configured for another website/progarm